What are hay fever symptoms in dogs?

 Choose low allergy walks

-Just like hayfever in humans, your chihuahua’s hayfever may be attributed to a particular type of pollen whether its tree, grass, weeds or flowering plants.
+Again like humans, your chihuahua’s hayfever may be attributed to a particular type of pollen whether its tree, grass, weeds or flowering plants.
 For mild hayfever symptoms, you may notice specific walks give your pup a higher level of allergy and can work out what areas and plant life you need to avoid.
 Keep a record of the environment of the walk and your chi’s symptoms, and you may be able to protect your dog and still enjoy those summertime walks.

 Boost your dog’s immune system